igorwaw/web-advent/content/pages/2016/06-signal.md

 Category: Python
 Series: 2016

-Input parsing is a bit uncommon.
-Usually we read rows which is very straightforward, this time we need columns.

-Than it's the Counter class again.
+We need to find the most common and the least common letter in each column of the input.
+Counter class again.

 ```python
 #!/usr/bin/python3